ReInHerit/digital-hub/content/toolapps/2023-03-07-smart-video-restoration.md

 A new and more capable version of the app is available here: <https://github.com/miccunifi/TAPE>

+Code for a new metric to evaluate video quality in a no-reference setting (useful for restoration of archive materials) is available here: <https://github.com/miccunifi/ARNIQA>

 ### Demo Smart Video Restoration

  **Demo** of "Smart Video Restoration"  is available at the following link (the online demo works on photos and not videos, for timing reasons):\